yahoo/proxy-verifier/README.md

 #### PROXY protocol support
 Generally speaking, a server sitting downstream from a proxy does not have visibility into the client's network socket information that lies behind the proxy.
-PROXY Protocol provides a mechanism to provide visibility for this.
+PROXY Protocol is a mechanism to provide visibility for this.
 PROXY protocol is a network protocol that communicates a client's source and destination IP and port information via a set of bytes at the start of a TCP connection from a proxy.
 Here is a link to the protocol description: